After reading this guide, you will:

 TL;DR

-"Free" bulk resizers are a common malware vector.
-Community threads regularly warn that some download portals wrap the installer in adware or bundled toolbars.
-Download from the developer's own site.
-Watch for installers that try to change your default browser or force installation onto the system drive with no other option.
+Free bulk resizers are a common malware vector.
+Community threads regularly warn that some download portals wrap the installer in adware or a bundled toolbar.
+Get any free resizer from the developer's own site, decline optional toolbars during setup, and watch for installers that try to change your default browser or force a system-drive install with no other option.

-1. SoftOrbits Batch Picture Resizer - Best for offline batch resizing to an exact size
+1. SoftOrbits Batch Picture Resizer - best offline batch resize to an exact size

-Batch Picture Resizer is a Windows-only desktop app built around one idea.
-You point it at a folder, set a rule, and let it run locally without uploading anything.
-It resizes by pixels, by percentage, or by a target file size in KB.
-It reads more than thirty camera RAW formats, plus modern types like HEIC and WebP and design files like PSD and TIFF, so you can resize straight from a memory card.
-Jobs run across all CPU cores.
-An Explorer right-click entry is available, and a command line covers scripted work.
+SoftOrbits Batch Picture Resizer is a Windows desktop app and our pick for photo resizer software.
+You point it at a folder, set a rule, and it runs locally with no upload.
+It resizes by pixels, by percentage, or by a target file size in KB, and it reads more than thirty camera RAW formats plus HEIC, WebP, PSD, and TIFF, so you can resize straight from a memory card.
+Jobs run across every CPU core, there is an Explorer right-click entry, and a command line for scripted work.
+The reason it tops this list is not one killer trick.
+It is that the batch engine and the exact-size mode sit in the same offline app, so the two jobs people struggle with most, a huge folder and a hard weight limit, are both handled in one pass without your files ever leaving the PC.

 Pros:

-Resize to a target file size in KB, with presets from 20 KB up to 5 MB
+Resize to an exact file size in KB, with presets from 20 KB up to 5 MB, in one pass

 Runs on every CPU core, with an Explorer context menu and a command line

-Smart crop and EXIF auto-rotate, with watermarking and renaming in the same run
+Smart crop, EXIF auto-rotate, watermark, and rename in the same run; one-time license

 Cons: